Arnold254-25/bahm/GITHUB_PAGES_SETUP.md

 4. **Configure GitHub Pages**:
    - **Source**: Select "GitHub Actions"
-   - **Branch**: This will be automatically managed by the workflow
+   - **Workflow**: Select the "Deploy to GitHub Pages" workflow

 5. **Wait for Deployment**:
-   - The GitHub Actions workflow will automatically build and deploy your Flutter app
+   - The GitHub Actions workflow will automatically build and deploy your Flutter app when you push to master
    - You can monitor progress in the "Actions" tab of your repository

 6. **Access Your Live Site**: